-The serial plate for your range is located under the cooktop.
-See the Lift-Up Cooktop section in this manual for instructions on how to lift the cooktop.
+The serial plate for your range is located under the cooktop on the right side of the burner box.
 In addition to the model and serial numbers, it tells you the ratings of the burners and type of fuel and pressure for which the range was adjusted when it left the factory.